 The Wild West is Getting Wilder

-In the new VO landscape, one gun won’t keep your career safe.
+One gun won’t keep your career safe in the new VO landscape.
 If all your eggs are in online casting, with a single agent or three, relying on SEO or strictly your own self-marketing, you’re at a disadvantage.

 Agents are under pressure due to declining broadcast rates and an over-saturation of talent in the LA & NYC markets in particular.
 They are still the gatekeepers of the best work, but competition is fierce.

-Online casting is morphing into an ever-more-diverse space featuring everything from honest matchmaking-only sites with numerous great jobs to corporate profit-centers, to start-ups, fly-by-nights, and gig-economy soul traps where you trade your voice for beer money.
+Online casting is morphing into an ever-more-diverse space featuring everything from honest matchmaking-only sites with numerous great jobs to corporate profit centers to start-ups, fly-by-nights, and gig-economy soul traps where you trade your voice for beer money.
 Figuring which is no easy task, especially if you don’t follow the constant buzz churn on social media.
 To effectively gain traction through online casting, mastering at least 2-3 sites is essential.
-No single site will sustain a career, and the risk of having your income heavily weighted in a single marketplace that may fail, run into reputational/ethical issues, or experience other shocks is to be avoided.
+No single site will sustain a career.
+The risk of having your income heavily weighted in a marketplace that may fail, run into reputational/ethical issues, or experience other shocks is to be avoided.

-Self-marketing and cold-calling are the answer for many, but cold leads by definition pan out less frequently than hot leads, and not everyone has the personality or constitution to pick up the phone and sell themselves while experiencing mostly rejection.
-Cold-call clients can be loyal and lucrative, but it can take dozens of approaches before landing one, and discipline is key.
+Self-marketing and cold-calling are the answer for many.
+Still, cold leads, by definition, pan out less frequently than hot leads, and not everyone has the personality or constitution to pick up the phone and sell themselves while experiencing mostly rejection.
+Cold-call clients can be loyal and lucrative, but it can take dozens of approaches before landing one, and discipline is critical.

-The growing number of curatorial-minded buyers forsaking both traditional hiring avenues and online casting is a great source of walk-in work through your website, but SEO is a fine art that usually requires hiring a pro, and even the best-SEO’d sites only lead to a handful of walk-in jobs per week.
+The growing number of curatorial-minded buyers forsaking both traditional hiring avenues and online casting is a great source of walk-in work through your website, but SEO is a fine art that usually requires hiring a pro and an investment of time and money.

 It’s enough to give a gunslinger fits.